FNScence/CSAFAP-config-package/README.md

   [InputService] execing CSAFAP/addons/multi/-jump
   [Console] toggle: Cannot toggle value "jump"!

+## Installation
+- **Step 1:**
+  Download and place the whole folder named `CSAFAP` in the config folder of the CS2 installation, at this path:

+		C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg

+- **Step 2:**
+  Inside the `CSAFAP`-directory, copy the `csgo`-folder and paste it at this path:

+		C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\

+- **Step 3:**
+  Open the main config of this package `CSAFAP\MAIN.cfg` with an editor of your choice (e.g. notepad++).

+  ENTER YOUR SENSITIVITY AT THE TOP!
+Change the keybinds to your preference.

+  If you don't want to use a feature, disable the keybind by adding `// ` at the start of it's line.

+- **Step 4:**
+  Run the main config in-game.
+Either type `exec CSAFAP/main` directly into the console, use the same line in a config you already use, or use launch option `+exec CSAFAP/MAIN`.

+- **Done!**

+## How to use the CSAFAP Config Package
+- **How to use RADIO WHEELS:**
+Press one of the FOUR KEY BINDS to access a RADIO WHEEL.
+Then, hover your mouse over the tile you want to use and PRESS AND RELEASE THE SAME KEY AS BEFORE again (clicking does nothing).

+>  Default Keybinds:
+>  -  **H**: CT Line-ups (Smokes & Wallbangs)
+>  -  **J**: T Line-ups (Smokes & Wallbangs)
+>  -  **K**: Snap-Tap and Viewmodel Settings
+>  -  **M**: Map Selection + Practice Mode

+- **How to use AUTO LINE-UPS:**
+Open the map wheel and select your current map.
+Then, open the T-/CT-wheel and select the line-up you want (as described above) and throw your nade as usual.
+You can find 2 additional pages by scrolling your mouse-wheel while the radio-wheel is open.

+- **How to use PRACTICE-MODE:**
+  Open the map wheel and select ENABLE PRAC-MODE, then choose the map and side you want.
+Use the bind you set for the T-wheel (default: **J**) to access many practice mode options (incl.
+CT/T-side line-up switch).

+## Customization
+- **Change keybinds**

+  > Open CSAFAP/MAIN.cfg with an editor of your choice and edit the desired keybinds.

+- **Disable Features**

+  > Open CSAFAP/MAIN.cfg, and put `// ` at the start of the line, where the unwanted feature is bound to a key.

+- **Find your own Line-up**

+  > A detailed video explaination can be found at [THIS TIMESTAMP](https://youtu.be/G9hAaifu2H0?si=3U4mB8vV8oWa-x8g&t=669).
+  >
+  > - Step 1:
+  Find the desired angle using `getpos` in-game.
+  > - Step 2:
+  Calculate desired values for the commands yaw and pitch and create an alias within `CSAFAP/logic.cfg`.
+  > - Step 3:
+  Create a label within the language-file `platform_english.txt`.
+  > - Step 4:
+  Call this label on an empty radiotile within `CSAFAP/maps/[mapname]_labels.cfg`.
+  > - Step 5:
+  Call the alias (which you created in step 2) within `CSAFAP/maps/[mapname]_cmd.cfg` using the same radio tile as in the previous step.

 ## Version History
 - ***Base features (version 1.0):***
   - Automatic Smoke line-ups